ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 *Evolution with SR rule*

-The ant really wants to turn to starboard, but makes a lot of chaotic circles in an increasing area.
+The ant really wants to turn to starboard, but makes a lot of chaotic circles, generally in an increasing area.

 <img src="../images/2016-12-11-Langton-Voronoi/SR/5000_seed_7_1000.png" alt="1000 iterations with SR rule" width="32%"/>
 <img src="../images/2016-12-11-Langton-Voronoi/SR/5000_seed_14_1000.png" alt="1000 iterations with SR rule" width="32%"/>